 Worldwide, healthcare professionals use laboratory tests to support their clinical diagnosis and treatment decisions.
 According to a MarketsandMarkets report, In-Vitro Diagnostic (IVD) Market (Applications, End-users & Types) Trends & Global Forecasts (Major & Emerging Markets - G7, Japan & BRIC) (2011 - 2016), published in January 2012 (the "IVD Market Report"), the use of such tests continues to grow as a result of increased patient awareness, patient self-testing, and increasing baby booming population across the globe.
 Other major drivers for the growth of the in vitro diagnostic ("IVD") industry is a rise in the number of diseases like respiratory and hospital-acquired infections and a rise in the chronic diseases such as diabetes, hypertension, cardiovascular diseases, and cancer.
-In the past, the in vitro diagnostics industry has focused on developing tests that require significant time, skill, and often costly, specialized equipment.
+Both an increasing understanding of the molecular processes underlying many disease states and the opportunity for clinicians to quickly incorporate that targeted information into treatment decisions (e.g. companion testing).
+According to an article published on in vitro diagnostics by Medical Device and Diagnostic Industry ("MDDI") online in March 2013, in the past, the in vitro diagnostics industry has focused on developing tests that require significant time, skill, and often costly, specialized equipment.
 Patient specimens often had to be collected remotely and processed in a central laboratory with test results sent to a physician at a later date.
 This general protocol is not particularly well-adapted to the practice of medicine in a cost-effective, timely manner.
 The pressures on public health budgets and falling profits among third party payors such as insurers, necessitates an alternative approach to disease management.
 Moreover, the implementation of "Obamacare" in the United States mandates that tens of millions of additional people receive cost-effective healthcare.
 This reality has changed the American healthcare landscape as evidenced by the steady growth of the retail health clinic and urgent care centers market.